junioreif/OpenMiChroM/docs/source/Reference/citing.rst

   Pulling Simulations - [4] Ruben, Benjamin S., et al. “Structural Reorganization and Relaxation Dynamics of Axially Stressed Chromosomes.”
 Biophysical Journal, Mar.
 2023.

+We also thank the polychrom <https://github.com/open2c/polychrom>, where part of this code was inspired.
+You can use this citation <https://zenodo.org/records/3579473>

 The paper are available online at:

 [1] `Journal of Molecular Biology (JMB) <https://www.sciencedirect.com/science/article/pii/S0022283620306185>`_.